SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/4-cf-integrate-api-management/README.md

 ## 1. Architecture

-SAP API Management is a new component in the central part of the **Advanced Scope** architecture.
-While in the Basic Scope, the API calls were directly accessing the CAP-based API service, now all requests will be passing through this additional component, giving you great flexibility in how to handle your in and outbound API traffic.
+SAP API Management is a new component in the central part of the **Advanced Version** architecture.
+While in the Basic Version, the API calls were directly accessing the CAP-based API service, now all requests will be passing through this additional component, giving you great flexibility in how to handle your in and outbound API traffic.

 See the relevant part of the solution architecture below (click to enlarge):